Edythator/PS3DumpChecker/README.md

 PS3Xploit 239MB partial eMMC: ✔️

-(Make sure to use the eMMC.cfg file instead of the default.cfg file if you're going to check your eMMC dump.)
+(Make sure to use the SuperSlim.cfg file instead of the default.cfg file if you're going to check your Super Slim eMMC dump.)

 NOTE: Nobody takes ANY responsibility for any false negative/false positive given by this app, the responsibilty that your dump is valid is YOURS and yours alone.